Supervised Learning: Avoid the 5 Mistakes Beginners Make (2026)

 Grid Search

 Exhaustive search over a specified parameter grid.
+Guaranteed to find the best combination within the grid, but slow for large grids.

 from sklearn.model_selection import GridSearchCV